mikewillekes/unsdgftw/README.md

 ### Multiple Documents
 ![Graph representation of multiple documents](images/multiple-documents.png)

 This final aspect significanly increased the technical complexity of the solution.
-Many described and published approaches focus only on extracting and building a Knowledge Graph, presenting their results as a [traditional node-linked diagram](https://www.google.com/search?q=nlp+build+knowledge+graph&tbm=isch&chips=q:nlp+build+knowledge+graph,online_chips:named+entity+recognition), which great for conveying the results to other graph professionals, but difficult to navigate for non-technical users.
+Many described and published approaches focus only on extracting and building a Knowledge Graph, stopping at presenting their results as a [traditional node-linked diagram](https://www.google.com/search?q=nlp+build+knowledge+graph&tbm=isch&chips=q:nlp+build+knowledge+graph,online_chips:named+entity+recognition) (such as the screenshot above), which is great for conveying the results to other graph professionals, but difficult to navigate for non-technical users.
 A user-frendly Web Application front-end would need to be built backed by TigerGraph as the data engine.

 ### Explore SDGs
 Use the **Semantic Graph Explorer for Sustinable Development** to find links between SDG 15.7 _"Take urgent action to end poaching and trafficking of protected species of flora and fauna and address both demand and supply of illegal wildlife products"_ and the topic "Women, rights and Gender-Based Violence" which are linked in the document [Gender-based violance and environment linkages (IUCN 2020)](https://portals.iucn.org/library/node/48969)